Pose-dIVE: Pose-Diversified Augmentation with Diffusion Model for Person Re-Identification: Method

 We generate training images with diverse camera viewpoints and human poses to reduce bias in the distribution of the training data.
-However, when training the generative model on a human Re-ID dataset without careful consideration, it may produce degenerated results for camera viewpoints or human poses that are rarely present in the training dataset.
-In this work, we address this problem by leveraging the vast knowledge in pre-trained Stable Diffusion~\cite{rombach2022high}.
+However, when training the generative model on a human Re-ID dataset without careful consideration, it may produce poor results for camera viewpoints or human poses that are rarely present in the training dataset, as the quality of the generated data is limited by the capabilities of the generative model.
+If the generative model is unable to handle out-of-distribution human poses not seen during training, it will produce degraded training data.

+In this work, we address this problem by leveraging the extensive knowledge in pre-trained Stable Diffusion (SD)~\cite{rombach2022high}.
+Specifically, we fine-tune SD to accommodate rendered pose conditions, adapting the framework proposed by \citet{AnimateAnyone}.
+This approach effectively preserves the identity of the input image while taking advantage of Stable Diffusion's comprehensive pre-trained knowledge.

+Let $x_0$ be the target image we want to generate, and $x_T$ be pure Gaussian noise.
+The forward process gradually adds noise to the image according to: